steamgames-hub/steamgames-hub-2/README.md

 <div style="text-align: center;">
   <strong>SteamGamesHub</strong>
   <br/>
-  CSV dataset repository for Steam games, integrated with Zenodo.
+  CSV dataset repository for Steam games, integrated with Fakenodo.
 </div>

 # SteamGamesHub

 CSV dataset repository for Steam games.
-Upload, preview, and publish CSV datasets with Zenodo integration.
+Upload, preview, and publish CSV datasets with Fakenodo integration.

 > Note: This project is a CSV-only refactor; prior UVL/UVLHub references have been removed.